 Using the control panel, enter the information mode and scroll down to FLAME SIGNAL.
-When the boiler is firing, the FLAME SIGNAL will be "yes" and when the boiler is not firing, the FLAME SIGNAL will be "no".
+When the boiler is firing, the FLAME SIGNAL will display in "μA" and when the boiler is not firing, the FLAME SIGNAL will be "0 μA".

-4.0 OPERATION
+4 OPERATION